Yes, it is possible to slow down aging.

 One important driver of mitochondrial dysfunction is mitochondrial DNA becoming more and more damaged.
-Which is a problem given the mitochondrial DNA contains blueprints to build and maintain the mitochondria.
+This is a problem, given the mitochondrial DNA contains blueprints to build and maintain the mitochondria.

 There are many ways in which mitochondria can be rejuvenated.
 One way is to introduce new, undamaged mitochondrial DNA into the mitochondria that contains the building instructions to make mitochondrial proteins.
 This is possible by intravenously injecting mitochondrial DNA that is tagged so that it travels to the mitochondria automatically.

 Other ways involve administering specific peptides that improve mitochondrial health (R,R), or moving mitochondrial genes from the mitochondria into the cell nucleus, where they are better protected against damage (R), or administering new and safer mitochondrial decoupling agents (R), or even injecting whole young and healthy mitochondria in animals, which is called mitotherapy (R).